Background

 In contrast, pathological narcissistic rage is mostly directed at oneself or is displaced or even lacks a target altogether.
 We call it diffuse rage.

-Alternatively, narcissists sunk.
-They feel unhedonic or pathologically bored.
+Alternatively, narcissists sulk.
+They feel anhedonic or pathologically bored.
 They drink, they do drugs, they abuse substances.
 These are all forms of self-directed aggression.

-Then the narcissist overt or covert loses all vestiges of self-control, raised, like a lunatic.
-The narcissist shouts incoherently, makes absurd accusations, distorts the facts and errs long suppress grievances, allegations and suspicions.
+Then the narcissist, overt or covert, loses all vestiges of self-control, rages like a lunatic.
+The narcissist shouts incoherently, makes absurd accusations, distorts the facts and airs long suppressed grievances, allegations and suspicions.

 These episodes are followed by periods of saccharine sentimentality and excessive flattering and submissiveness towards the victim of the latest rage attack.